 The Company has distribution capabilities that it believes exceed those of most of its competitors in the North American greenhouse vegetable industry.
 With leased distribution centres in Texas and British Columbia, the Company provides its customers with flexibility in purchasing.
-For the nine months ended September 30, 2018, the Company had an on-time delivery record of approximately 98.3%, while maintaining competitive freight rates that management of the Company believes to be among the best in the industry.
+For the year ended December 31, 2018, the Company had an on-time delivery record of approximately 98.4%, while maintaining competitive freight rates that management of the Company believes to be among the best in the industry.